As your team begins to use Slack regularly, you’ll quickly learn the importance of channels.

 In the Add People window, you can choose to add all members of your organization currently using Slack by selecting the upper button.

 To add only a few team members, click on Add specific people.
-In the text box, add the usernames or email addresses for Slack members you want to add.
+In the text box, add the usernames or email addresses of Slack members you want to add.

 As you type the names, Slack will attempt to complete the name for you.
 When the correct name appears in the invite message, click on it to add it to the list in the box.
 You can add as many people as you want.